-Some pregnant workers in physically-demanding jobs-such as truck driving, police work, health care, retail sales, or restaurant serving-need minor, temporary adjustments to their job duties to continue safely working during pregnancy.
+Some pregnant workers in physically-demanding jobs - such as truck driving, police work, health care, retail sales, or restaurant serving - need minor, temporary adjustments to their job duties to continue safely working during pregnancy.
 When pregnant workers have asked for these temporary adjustments, however, all too often employers have denied their requests.
 Instead of receiving simple accommodations that would allow them to continue safely working, many pregnant workers have been forced out on leave or out of a job entirely.

-When a worker with a disability needs an accommodation, the Americans with Disabilities Act (ADA)makes unmistakably clear that an employer must make reasonable accommodations to allow her to do her job, if it can do so without undue hardship.
+When a worker with a disability needs an accommodation, the Americans with Disabilities Act (ADA) makes unmistakably clear that employers must make reasonable accommodations to allow workers with disabilities to do their jobs, if they can do so without undue hardship.
 Employers have decades of experience implementing this requirement under the ADA.
-Likewise, in the modern workplace, more and more businesses are choosing to provide workplace flexibility to all employees, to help employees ensure they can meet their obligations both inside and outside the workplace.
+Likewise, in the modern workplace, more and more businesses are choosing to provide workplace flexibility to all employees.

-The ADA's accommodation requirement is generally understood not to reach workers with uncomplicated pregnancies, as courts have held that normal pregnancy is not a disability under the ADA.1 Nonetheless, employers' experiences implementing the ADA and in providing flexible work arrangements demonstrate why accommodating those pregnant workers who need temporary adjustments at work is good for business, in addition to being good for pregnant workers and their families.
+The ADA's accommodation requirement is generally understood not to reach workers with normal pregnancies, as courts have held that normal pregnancy is not a disability under the ADA.1 Nonetheless, employers' experiences implementing the ADA and in providing flexible work arrangements demonstrate why accommodating pregnant workers' requests for minor adjustments to their job duties is good for business, in addition to being good for pregnant workers and their families.

-Many of the accommodations typically sought by pregnant workers are the kind that many employers already frequently provide for workers with disabilities and workers on flexible work arrangements.
+Many of the accommodations sought by pregnant workers are already frequently provided for workers with disabilities and workers on flexible work arrangements.
 For example, altering start and end times, providing break time, honoring lifting restrictions, and redistributing particular physical tasks among members of a workplace team, are all common accommodations requested by pregnant workers that have been successfully provided in these other contexts.

-The data on disability accommodations and workplace flexibility show not only that the immediate costs of these accommodations are typically minimal, but that in fact providing accommodations and flexibility have bottom line benefits to employers, including reduced workforce turnover, increased employee satisfaction and productivity, and savings in workers' compensation and other insurance costs.
-Making room for pregnancy on the job promises the same benefits
+The data on disability accommodations and workplace flexibility show that the costs of these accommodations are likely to be minimal, and that providing accommodations will have bottom line benefits to employers, including reduced workforce turnover, increased employee satisfaction and productivity, and savings in workers' compensation and other insurance costs.
+Making room for pregnancy on the job promises the same benefits.